Mirror Glaze Cake

 To use the extra mirror glaze, heat it back up to 95 F in the microwave or set over a bowl of simmering water.

-If not using immediately, store in an air-tight container in the refrigerator.
+If not using immediately, store your mirror glaze cake in an air-tight container in the refrigerator.

 Best Tips for Mirror Glaze Cakes